top of page

 I offer an affirming space where your identity and experience are respected and honoured.
 I am:

-- Experienced with challenges such as coming out, gender dysphoria, relationship dynamics, minority stress, and microaggressions
+- Experienced with challenges such as coming out, gender dysphoria, relationship dynamics, minority stress.

 What if I’m exploring my gender or sexuality?